Ken Laidlaw: Amateur career

+He represented the 1958 Scottish Team at the 1958 British Empire and Commonwealth Games in Cardiff, Wales, participating in one cycling program event; the road race Shortly after the games, Laidlaw tied for second place with Jimmy Williams in the Dunedin 50 miles time trial.

 Laidlaw qualified for the 1960 Summer Olympics in Rome, and raced in two events.
 He finished in 53rd place in the men's road race.
 He also competed in the 100 km Men's Team Time Trial, finishing 14th.

 Professional career

 Laidlaw raced the European pro circuit during his professional career between 1961 and 1962.
 In 1961 he rode for Margnat – Rochet – Dunlop, and in 1962 for Margnat – Paloma.

 Laidlaw's most famous moment came in the 1961 Tour de France, when he led Stage 16 until about 7 km to go.
 The stage took in a climb from Luchon to the summit of the Superbagnères, an ascent of 4000 ft in 11 miles.
 For his effort he was awarded £145 for the most aggressive rider of the day award.
 The stage was won by Imerio Massignan who won the mountains classification in that year.
 Laidlaw finished the Tour in 65th place.